-On 16 June 2017, Music Confucius Institute (MCI) celebrates its 5th anniversary.
-On this date five years ago, a cooperation agreement between the Royal Danish Academy of Music (RDAM) and the Central Conservatory of Music, Beijing was signed at an impressive ceremony marking the establishment of MCI.
+In 2017, Music Confucius Institute (MCI) celebrated its 5th anniversary.
+On 16 June 2012, a cooperation agreement between the Royal Danish Academy of Music (RDAM) and the Central Conservatory of Music, Beijing was signed at an impressive ceremony marking the establishment of MCI.

-Join our anniversary celebrations on China Day, 30 September 2017 at the Royal Danish Academy of Music.
-China Day is open for everyone interested in China and Chinese culture.
-We will mark the anniversary with a special concert featuring the world premiere of a new piece for guitars and dizi (bamboo flute) by Danish composer John Frandsen.
-In addition, the concert offers a wonderful opportunity to hear premieres of several pieces on the theme of H.C.
+The anniversary celebrations were held on China Day, 30 September 2017 at the Royal Danish Academy of Music.
+China Day is an annual event open for everyone interested in China and Chinese culture.
+The anniversary was marked with a special concert featuring the world premiere of a new piece for guitars and dizi (bamboo flute) by Danish composer John Frandsen.
+In addition, the concert offered a wonderful opportunity to hear premieres of several pieces on the theme of H.C.
 Andersen composed by selected composer students from Central Conservatory of Music, Beijing.

 Follow us on facebook for more information about all our events.